featured image

 Thermometer showing 50 degrees fahrenheit

-Lowering the temperature is one way of getting smoke out of your pellet grill.
+Lowering the temperature is one way to get smoke from your pellet grill.
 The drop in temperature will extend the time spent producing smoke.

 This isn’t an easy solution as it might take you a couple of tries, but you’ll find the end result of smoke flavor worth it.